 - Reports Analysis Manager

-How much do Computer Workers make in each U.S. state?
+How much do Business Intelligence Analysts make in different U.S. states?

 |State||Annual Mean Salary|